 This value may be different from the original cost as well as the current market value.
 This happens over time since the value of the asset grows or shrinks at different rates in the real world and in the books of accounts.

-One way of looking at liquidity is the value of an asset that is lost when it is converted to cash.
+One way of looking at liquidity is the value of an asset that the firm looses when it converts it to cash.
 For example, your checking account is 100% liquid.
 You can take it out anytime you want to without loosing any value.
-Except when it is held as a security or has restrictions on withdrawal.
-On the other hand an operational plant with a positive book value that can only be sold for scrap is not very liquid.
+Except when the firm holds its as a security or it has restrictions on withdrawal.
+On the other hand, an operational plant with a positive book value that can only be sold for scrap is not very liquid.
 Also, there are assets, which cannot be sold due to legal restrictions, environmental factors and market conditions.
-As such, liquidity refers to how quickly an asset can be converted to cash.
+As such, liquidity refers to how quickly the firm can convert an asset to cash.

 Businesses use a combination of owners’ investment (equity) and long and short-term loans (debt) to meet their financial needs.
-This combination of equity and debt is called financial structure and has important ramifications for profitability, growth, returns and risks.
+Financial structure is this combination of equity and debt and it has important ramifications for profitability, growth, returns and risks.

-In Accounting and Finance, Maturity is generally used in relation to obligations.
+In Accounting and Finance, we use Maturity generally in relation to obligations.
 You may have heard the statement, “The loan matures in 60 days” or “The bond matures in three years”.
-This means that the loan needs to be repaid in 60 days and the bond would repay itself in three years.
+This means that the firm needs to repay the loan in 60 days and the bond would repay itself in three years.
 A safe definition for maturity is the duration after which an obligation, claim or loan has to be repaid.

-1) After being packaged, Pepperidge Farm’s chocolate chip cookies were sent to the warehouse for storage.
-After the inventory was taken, the cookies awaited their turn to be shipped off to the retailers.
-What stage of the Operation cycle have they just entered?
+1) After packaging, Pepperidge Farm’s chocolate chip cookies are sent to the warehouse for storage.
+After taking the inventory, the cookies await shipment to the retailers.
+What stage of the Operating cycle have they just entered?

 - Purchase cycle